futuregrid/rain-move/_sources/quickstart.txt

       $ module load futuregrid

 .. note::
-   At this point, FG Move is only available for administrators.
+   FG Move is only available for administrators.

 The authentication is done via FutureGrid Ldap server.
-Thus, in each command we need to specify our FutureGrid username and we will be asked for our portal password
+Thus, in each command we need to specify our FutureGrid username and we will be asked for our portal password.
+After the user is successfully authenticated against the Ldap server, it is verified if that user is authorized to use the FG Move service.

    ::